Track your baby’s growth

 My baby twitches in their sleep

 The clinical term is benign neonatal sleep myoclonus.
-The twitches appear as brief, rhythmic jerks of the arms, legs, or whole body during quiet (NREM) sleep.
-They often occur in clusters of 4-5 movements, then stop.
+The twitches appear as brief, rhythmic jerks of the arms, legs, or whole body during quiet (NREM) sleep, often in clusters of 4–5 movements, then stopping.
 The crucial feature is that they only happen during sleep and stop immediately when the baby wakes up.

 Sleep myoclonus peaks in the first two weeks of life and almost always resolves completely by 6 months.
-Researchers believe the twitches are part of normal sensorimotor development.
+Researchers believe the twitches are part of normal sensorimotor development: the developing brain testing its connections to the muscles.
 You do not need to do anything about them.

 My baby won’t stop hiccupping

-Newborn hiccups are near-universal.
-The diaphragm is still maturing and is easily triggered by feeding, swallowing air, temperature changes, or excitement.
+Hiccups are involuntary contractions of the diaphragm followed by a quick closure of the vocal cords.
+In newborns, the diaphragm is still maturing and is easily triggered by feeding, swallowing air, temperature changes, or excitement.
 Hiccups are not painful for your baby, even though they can sound distressing.
-Your baby was almost certainly hiccupping in the womb too: foetal hiccups are commonly detected on ultrasound from around 9 weeks of gestation.
+Your baby was almost certainly hiccupping in the womb: foetal hiccups are commonly detected on ultrasound from around 9 weeks of gestation.

-Most episodes last 5-10 minutes and resolve on their own.
-Traditional remedies like pulling the tongue or pressing the fontanelle are ineffective and potentially dangerous.
+Most episodes last 5–10 minutes and resolve on their own.
+Traditional remedies like startling the baby, pulling the tongue, or pressing the fontanelle are ineffective and potentially dangerous.
+You do not need to cure them.

 What temperature is a fever?